MonikaChandrashekara/Monika/README.md

 This application uses a URL that retrieves a text file containing a dictionary of keywords and image URLs related to the associated keyword.The application consists of a single activity that enables the user to download and view online photos.

+Pizza Store Application (Android/Java)
+Enabled the user to add toppings, delete toppings, choose for home delivery option and clear the pizza of toppings.
+Allowed the user to check out by calculating the total cost for the pizza.
+Added visual components dynamically to the activity according to user actions using android flexlayout.

 Student Profile Builder Application(Android | Mobile Application | Java)
 The application enables a new student to enter and edit their information, and save it using shared preferences